About the organization

 International IDEA develops comparative research and knowledge products, assists in democratic reform, and influences policies and politics, focusing on three main impact areas: electoral processes, constitution-building, political participation and representation.
 The organisation also addresses how issues of gender, diversity, sustainable development and conflict and security interact with democracy.

-The intern, under the guidance of the mentor and other staff members of the Secretary-General’s Office,performs the following tasks:
+The intern, under the guidance of the mentor and other staff members of the Secretary-General’s Office (SGO),performs the following tasks:

-a) Conducts desk research on topics related to democracy, democracy support and development policy narratives and trends.
+- Conducts desk research on topics related to democracy, democracy support and development policy.

-b) Supports and draft communications (such as letters, articles and presentations) for the Secretary-General’s Office, for the website and social media channels;
+- Supports and drafts communications (e.g., letters, articles and presentations) for the Secretary-General’s Office, the public website and social media channels;

-d) Assists with planning and conducting meetings, conferences and seminars on democracy-related topics, both internal and with external partner organisations;
+- Assists with planning and conducting meetings, conferences and seminars on democracy-related topics, both external partner organisations;

-f) Supports the planning and organisation of the meetings of the governing bodies which supervise and advises the organisation (Council of Member States, the Steering Committee and the Board of Advisers);
+- Supports the planning and organisation of the meetings of the governing bodies which supervise and advise the organisation (Council of Member States, Steering Committee and the Board of Advisers);

-g) Supports the outreach and contacts with the diplomatic community in Stockholm, both to International IDEA’s 33 Member States and the representation
+- Supports the outreach and contacts with the diplomatic community in Stockholm, both to International IDEA’s 34 Member States and the representations of other countries;

-i) Monitors and proactively take part in events in Stockholm and webinars about democracy and related topics.
+- Monitors and proactively takes part in events in Stockholm and online webinars about democracy and related topics.
 Reports back to the Secretary-General’s Office and liaises with peer organisations to seek out entry points for engagement with International IDEA;

 The intern will benefit from the position by: